eljef/dotfiles/README.md

 ## Initialization

-Run `make init` to pull dependencies.
+Run `./install.py --modules-init` to pull dependencies.

 ## Installing

 I don't use anything to manage my dotfiles.
 I'm simple and uncultured.
-I use a Makefile to install them.
-You can too with `make install`.
+I use a Python script to install them.
+You can too with `./install.py --install`.

+The install script requires Python 3.6 or newer.

 Installing will overwrite any current dotfiles you have.
 Make sure to backup anything important.

+After installing, you will need to log out and log back in.

 ## scripts

 I've also included some scripts that I use for setting up systems and keeping them up-to-date for my development purposes.

+## vim alias

+By default, dotfiles assumes you are using neovim.
+If you would like to alias vim to always open neovim, run `./install.py --install-vim-alias`

+## vim

+If you are using vim instead of neovim, you can setup vim for usage by running `./install.py --install-vim`

+## Arch Linux Repository Maintenance

+I've included some scripts to help with maintaining an Arch Linux repository.
+To install them, run `./install.py --install-archrepo`

 ## dependencies